What is yeast dermatitis?

 Although these medications are highly effective, they must be given for prolonged periods of time (often several months).
 Because these drugs have potential side effects, particularly involving the liver, close monitoring with routine blood tests is necessary.
 If the dog has a relapse of the fungal infection after an initial successful treatment, a higher dose of the antifungal medication will usually be required.
 Most dogs with advanced or chronic yeast dermatitis are treated with a combination of oral and topical treatment.

 What is the prognosis for yeast dermatitis?

-The prognosis for Malassezia dermatitis is generally good.
+The prognosis for yeast dermatitis is generally good.
 While the condition usually requires long-term treatment, the majority of cases respond favorably and the itching is reduced within a week of beginning therapy.

 "In cases with underlying allergies or immune compromise, the prognosis is based on the ability to control those conditions."